Best Espresso Machines for Home Use.

 This is the tank fed version, with a big 3 litre water tank.
 They also offer a plumbed in version of the S1.

-This is a dual boiler espresso machine, with an 0.45 litre boiler for espresso, and a 1.2 litre steam boiler, and though it’s a commercial machine, it’s still relatively compact and is intended for use with a basic domestic electric supply, so don’t stress, you won’t need to mess about with three-phase ;-).
+This is a dual boiler espresso coffee machine, with an 0.45 litre boiler for espresso coffee, and a 1.2 litre steam boiler, and though it’s a commercial machine, it’s still relatively compact and is intended for work with with a standard domestic electric supply, so don’t stress, you won’t need to mess about with three-phase ;-).

-La Spaziali is an very well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer making a machine for home utilize, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
-You can easily spend more money than this on a prosumer machine, made for the home, which isn’t built to take the same type of commercial work with that the S1 mini Vivaldi is crafted for, so I can see why someone would go for this espresso machine.
+La Spaziali is an very well-known brand of commercial machines, and this isn’t a case of a commercial manufacturer making a machine for home use, it’s a compact commercial machine that is often used by home baristas due to the value for money it represents.
+You can easily spend more money than this on a prosumer machine, crafted for the home, which isn’t built to take the same kind of commercial use that the S1 mini Vivaldi is made for, so I can see why someone would go for this espresso machine.

-If you’re a pro barista and you utilize a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who utilize La Marzocco commercial machines might want the Linea Mini at home.
+If you’re a pro barista and you use a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who use La Marzocco commercial machines might want the Linea Mini at home.

 Which Coffee grinder?

-Any of the mid range espresso specialist grinders and upwards ought to pair well with the S1 Mini Vivaldi, including the Eureka Mignon Specialita, Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL or Baratza Forte, or commercial grinders including the Eureka Zenith or Eureka Atom.
+Any of the mid range espresso specialist grinders and upwards should pair well with the S1 Mini Vivaldi, including the Eureka Mignon Specialita, Baratza Sette 270, 270 wi, Mignon Oro Zero, Mignon XL or Baratza Forte, or commercial grinders including the Eureka Zenith or Eureka Atom.

 La Marzocco Linea Mini.